thethumbler/cargo-xbuild/README.md

 $ cargo install cargo-xbuild
 ```

+Note: The latest version of `cargo-xbuild` supports all nightlies after 2019-02-04.
+If you are on an older nightly, you need to install version 0.5.4: `cargo install cargo-xbuild --version 0.5.4`.

 ## Usage

 Just use `cargo xbuild` instead of `cargo build` when cross-compiling for a custom target.